100-word Fiction Friday: “Big Move”

 The mountain we once joked about: moved.

-When she returns from Singapore she will see I love her.
+When she returns from Singapore she will see I’m serious.

 ________________